How Many People Have HSV-1 And HSV-2?

 Due to herpes simplex, skin breaks and inflammation can allow HIV to enter and cause infection.
 As well as this, females have an increased biological susceptibility to both genital herpes and HIV transmitted via sexual contact.

-Herpes is a subject of many myths, including what it is, how it spreads, and how it affects those with it.
+Herpes is a subject of many myths, including what it is, how it spreads, and its effects on those who have it.
 It is possible to reduce the stigma associated with herpes by understanding its facts.

 Giving Birth Always Transmits The Virus To Babies